gabano/Ralkaplus/README.md

 **Year**
 2017

-*The calculation method is based on the method available on "O Metabolismo dos Ecossistemas Aquáticos" by Carmouze, 1994.*
+*The calculation method is based on the method available in "O Metabolismo dos Ecossistemas Aquáticos" by Carmouze, 1994.*

-*This scripted is distributed as it is, but feel free to contact me if you have any questions.*
+*This script is distributed as it is, but feel free to contact me if you have any questions.*